marcusgia2505/classsExGameInstructions/docs/Run.rst

 .. image:: _static/rungame/game_not_started.png
     :alt:  300px

 If participants are logged in before the lecturer has started the game, participants see a waiting screen with the message displayed above.
-The lecturer can edit the text on the waiting screen in the :ref:`Organize:Course data`.
+The lecturer can edit the text on the waiting screen in the :ref:`Coursedata:Course data`.

 .. note:: If a game has already been started, participants directly see the game and can play it.
 If may therefore be useful to ask all participants to login and start the game after that has happened.
 If a game has ended (but no new one selected), new participants get the message on login that the current game is still running and they cannot participate.